You’re visiting the Internet’s No. 1 overview of personal gun ownership in Canada.

 - Submit licence application and payment to RCMP.

-- Pass background checks and reference checks.
+- Pass background check (including mental health, spouse approval, criminal-record check) and reference checks.

-- It typically takes about four months and costs $250-$500.
+It typically takes three or four months to obtain the licence and costs $250-$500.

 What is Canada’s classification system for firearms?

-- “Non-restricted” — many shotguns and hunting rifles.
+- C: “Non-restricted” — rifles and shotguns

 Who classifies guns?

-Are there different rules for each classification?
+Are there different rules for each class?